cvs-health/testilo/README.md

 #### Without options

-In its simplest form, `script()` requires two string arguments:
+In its simplest form, `script()` requires 3 string arguments:
-- An ID for the script
+1. An ID for the script
-- A description of the script
+1. A description of the script
+1. A device ID

 Called in this way, `script()` produces a script that tells Testaro to perform the tests for all of the evaluation rules defined by all of the tools integrated by Testaro.